zzkhangg/PatternAnalysis-2025/recognition/ConvNeXt-s4906401/README.md

 ## Training Process

 The model was trained on the ADNI dataset using PyTorch framework.
 The model was trained for 260 epochs with early stopping based on validation loss to prevent overfitting.
-The AdamW optimizer was used to improve training stability and reduce overfitting through weight decay.
-Regularization schemes such as Label Smoothing, Stochastic Depth/ Drop Path and Dropout were used to improve generalization.
+For better generalization, the training uses AdamW optimizer with weight decay, Drop Path (Stochastic Depth) and Dropout.

 The main hyperparameters used in the training process are summarized in [Table 2](#hyperparameters)